Contact: Ingrid Bell, 203-582-7543

 Admission Requirements

-An applicant to the MSN program must be a registered nurse or NCLEX-eligible nurse and have a bachelor’s degree in nursing.
-An undergraduate cumulative GPA of 3.00 or better is required.
+- At least one year of full-time RN experience (approximately 2000 hours).
 Students applying to the Acute Care NP program should have at least 1 year of full-time acute care experience (ER or critical care experience preferred).
-Applicants should submit the following to the Office of Graduate Admissions:

 - Official transcripts from all schools previously attended.